Professional Indemnity Insurance

 - Web Site Designers

-Because PI policies are claims-made policies, once they expire, they will not cover any more claims.
-That leaves you exposed years into the future after you retire or stop trading for mistakes you made in the past, which is why you should consider run-off cover.
+Professional Indemnity policies operate on a ‘claims made’ basis.
+They provide cover for claims made (and reported to an insurer) during the period of insurance cover only.
+Once a policy has expired there is no cover in force in respect of claims that may arise.
+This leaves you exposed years into the future after you retire or stop trading for mistakes you made in the past, which is why you should consider run-off cover.